 The Problem with Digital Engineering

-Digital engineering involves capturing and integrating data into a federated model or Digital Twin so that it can be leveraged by construction teams, asset owners and/or facility managers.
+Digital engineering strategy involves capturing and integrating data into a federated model or Digital Twin so that it can be leveraged by construction teams, asset owners and/or facility managers.
 It can facilitate governance, transparency, and enhanced decision making, for better project outcomes and long-term savings.

 The problem is, in the traditional Design-Build-Manage lifecycle of a project, there are often no digital engineering specifications or client requirements.
 Instead, design teams use their own standards, and the focus is very much on design, rather than construction.